WEREMSOFT/raylib-wiki-fork/Compile-for-Windows.md

 Just download raylib installer and run it.
 It installs Notepad++ and MinGW, custom versions for better integration with raylib.

+Add the bin path of raylib installer's GNU tools to your PATH environment variable.
+_e.g.
+C:\raylib\MinGW\bin_

-NOTE: Make sure the following libs (and their headers) are accesible to the compiler (placed on right folders):
+NOTE: Make sure the following libs (and their headers) are accessible to the compiler (This should be taken care of after following the above steps):

     libglfw3.a    - GLFW3 (static version)
     libopenal32.a - OpenAL Soft, audio device management